 This person is the hardcore advocate that is fully committed to veganism.
 They have a lot of experience living a plant-based lifestyle and make a point of encouraging others to do the same.
 They care deeply about the treatment of animals and the environment.
 Many of these vegans have no problem calling out others how they consume animals and their by-products.

 After looking at the levels, it’s clear that Beyonce is a level 1 vegan as she made the switch purely for health benefits.
 As Carole clearly articulates, Beyonce can still be seen wearing animal skin.
 Other reports suggest that she still eats red meat now and then.

 Does that mean that we shouldn’t celebrate her announcement?

 We need to stop being so hard on each other and start celebrating progress.

 Sure Beyonce’s diet could merely be a trend, and sure, she hasn’t shown much evidence of having compassion for animals.
 BUT, did her announcement save more animals?
 You bet it did.

 I think it’s great that people are making better choices through plant-based living, regardless of what level they are.
 I understand how difficult it can be to give up animal consumption after doing it for a lifetime.
 So any progress is worth celebrating.

 Don’t put pressure on yourself or others to be a level 3 vegan.
 Be open, continue to educate yourself, and connect with people who are on a similar path.
-More importantly, celebrate any progress you make.
-Whether that’s giving up cheese or selling your leather clothes.
+More importantly, celebrate any progress you make, whether that’s giving up cheese or getting rid of your leather clothes.
 Pat yourself on the back and move onto the next step.